Capitol Christmas Tree: History

 Records of the AOC indicate that a Christmas Tree was purchased in 1919; however, it was not until 1964, one year after the suggestion of John W. McCormack, the 53rd Speaker of the House, that a procedure was established for the installation of a yearly tree.

 The 1963 tree was a live Douglas-fir, purchased from a Pennsylvania nursery.
 It was re-decorated each year through 1967 when it was severely damaged in a wind storm and subsequently died as a result of root damage.
 After the 1963 tree died, white pines from Maryland were cut down and put on display for the 1968 and 1969 seasons.
 Beginning in 1970, trees have been provided by the U.S. Forest Service from various National Forests.

 In the late 1990s, the Capitol Christmas Tree was renamed to the Capitol Holiday Tree.
 There was never a clear explanation as to why the name change occurred, but the name change raised controversy.
 On November 29, 2005, the day after the 2005 tree arrived from New Mexico, the tree was renamed the Capitol Christmas Tree at the request of Dennis Hastert, the 59th Speaker of the House.

-Traditionally, the tree is lit following a 5-second countdown and the tree lighting ceremony has been followed by the playing of "O Christmas Tree".
+Traditionally, the tree is lit following a 5-second countdown and the tree lighting ceremony has been followed by the playing of "O Tannenbaum".